 On the train ride home from work: I shift between near-sleep and distracted analysis of the peculiar use of vocabulary in the novel Eragon.
 As the train pulls away from my platform, I head down the escalator, along a walkway, up some stairs, through the station building, and back down some stairs (convoluted route due to construction).

 Across the street is a department store called Seiyū (partially pictured earlier from behind), in the basement of which is a grocery store.
 As is often my habit, I stop in for a few food items—just enough to last me less than a day, which is roughly normal for Tokyo.
-The cashier calls out the price of
+The cashier calls out the price of My train station on the right, Seiyū on the left, and one of three northern entrances to the station in the middle.

 each of my items as she scans them, using the standard humble expressions, as if the prices of the food I’m buying are somehow below me.
 I pay, participate in the exchange of a few more humble expressions, and step over to the counters where customers bag their groceries.